Confiserie Sprüngli: Organisation

+In 2011, Confiserie Sprüngli AG was awarded second place in the SVC Entrepreneurship Prize in the Zurich economic area.

 Products and facilities

+In 1961, the production facility was moved from Paradeplatz to Dietikon due to a lack of space.

 As of 2010, Sprüngli employs some 1,000 staff, has annual sales of more than 100 million Swiss francs and a range of 2,000 products, including ice cream and bakery goods.
 The company has 29 retail outlets, some of which also include restaurants.
 The main store is located on Bahnhofstrasse and Paradeplatz, while smaller outlets are found elsewhere in Zürich, as well as in Basel, Bern, Winterthur and Zug.
 Sprüngli products are also delivered worldwide by air mail and, since 1961, have been produced in Dietikon near Zürich.
 In 2017, Sprüngli opened an outlet in the Galleria Mall on Al Maryah Island in Abu Dhabi.
-Nowadays, there are three retail shops in the UAE.
+There are currently three retail shops in the UAE.

 The Sprüngli café on Paradeplatz is a traditional meeting-place of the elderly ladies of Zürich's upper class.
 Local folklore has it that young men who attend the café alone may signal their availability to these well-to-do women by turning over their coffee spoons in their cups.
 But according to the company's director, this is a persistent myth reflecting Zürich's more puritanical past, when the Sprüngli café was one of the few places where upper-class women could talk to strangers without risking their reputation.

 Since March 2021, Sprüngli has a cooperation with Swiss International Air Lines.

+Branches

+Confiserie Sprüngli sells its products in 29 branches.
+As of 2020, 17 of the branches were located within Zurich and its metropolitan area with eight additional stores operating in other major Swiss cities.
+In 2014, the company also expanded abroad to the United Arab Emirates.
+After opening a branch in Lucerne, Sprüngli is now represented in most Swiss cities.
+A location was opened at Munich Airport in April 2022 and another at Vienna Airport in December of the same year.